aldertzomer/Microbial-Genomics-2022/_episodes/20_Introduction_study.md

 ### How to login

 Follow the instructions at [https://aschuerch.github.io/Microbial-Genomics-2018/02-intro-cloud/index.html](https://aschuerch.github.io/Microbial-Genomics-2018/02-intro-cloud/index.html).
-Use the ip address listed in the Etherpad.
+Use the hostname listed in the Etherpad.
 We will be using a shared server as the tools used for this part of the course require more computing power and small single Amazon instances will not be sufficient.
-As a consequence, everyone has their own username/password (see the etherpad).
+As a consequence, everyone has their own username/password (see the Google Docs file).

 ### Where are the files located

-In your home folder (~/ , /home/student<nr>), you will find the directory "reads" which contains symlinks to the read files used in this study.
+In your home folder (~/ , /home/molepi<nr>), you will find the directory "reads" which contains symlinks to the read files used in this study.
 As assembling of all the genomes in this study would be too time consuming, we will assembling only two genomes per person.
 We will combined the outputs of each person later on.